udecode/zustand-x/README.md

 repoStore.use.stars()
 ```

+We recommend using the global hooks (see below) to support ESLint hook
+linting.

 ### Tracked Hooks

 > Big thanks for [react-tracked](https://github.com/dai-shi/react-tracked)

 Use the tracked hooks in React components, no providers needed.
 Select your
-state and the component will only triggers re-renders if the **accessed property** is changed.
+state and the component will trigger re-renders only if the **accessed property** is changed.
 Use the `useTracked` method:

 ```ts
 repoStore.useTracked.owner()
 ```

-We recommend using the global hooks (see below) to support ESLint hook
-linting.

 ### Getters